pushpa-kumar/virtual-notepad/README.md

 - **NumPy** for numerical operations
 - **TensorFlow** for character recognition

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/pushpa-kumar/virtual-notepad/blob/master/LICENSE) file for details.

 ## Contact
 For any queries, feel free to reach out:
 - GitHub:[pushpa-kumar](https://github.com/pushpa-kumar)